Transformers: Beyond the Seventh Art

 🔄 Analogies 🔄

 This shows that GPT-3 has a robust and consistent language model.
 And this is in line with what we have seen in the NLP community in recent years.
 What is disturbing is that it appears that this abstract model also abstracts logical operations.
 This aspect of things has been explored quite extensively through analogies.
-We initialize the model with a list of analogies and check whether it can capture the nature of these analogies.
+We initialise the model with a list of analogies and check whether it can capture the nature of these analogies.

 One of the simplest examples was studied by Melanie Mitchell on her blog.
 She checked if GPT-3 was able to understand analogies such as “If abc becomes abd then what would become pqr?
 GPT-3 then guessed the answer “pqs”.
 In the article, we see that GPT-3 manages to capture analogies in a rather impressive way.